jtrim-ons/nomis-bulk-to-sqlite/README.md

 # A script for getting lots of bulk data from Nomis

+(To get more data, remove the grep from download-data.sh)

 Random notes:
 - This might not be reliable!
 - ./download-data.sh will get lots of data